dune-sn-online-pointing/tp-plotting/README.md

 ### Usage

-The notebook should be self-explanatory.
+The notebook should be self-explanatory, and can be good for quick checks.

-`plot-tps.py` does the same thing, and the usage can be seen with `-h`.
+`plot-tps.py` does the same thing; the usage can be seen with `-h`.
 In short, you can give it a variable number of files with the flag `-f`, the number of tps to load and plot with `-n`.
 You can decide to superimpose them on the same plot with the flag `-s`, default is `False`.